Child Safety Harnesses for your baby, toddler and older or special needs child.

 Accessories: Locking Buckles

-The Child Harness and the Child-to-Adult Harness buckles at the back.
+The Baby Harness and the Special Needs Harness buckles at the back.
 For most children, especially toddlers and younger children, this feature alone is enough to prevent them from removing the harness.
-For older children and teens diagnosed with autism or ADHD who are wearing a Child-to-Adult Harness, having the buckles at the back may not be enough to prevent them from attempting to remove their new harness.
+For older children and teens diagnosed with autism or ADHD who are wearing a Special Needs Harness, having the buckles at the back may not be enough to prevent them from attempting to remove their new harness.
 In these cases, locking buckles may be the answer.

 Locking buckles, or cop lock buckles, need 2 hands to open.
 The buckle is pinched top and bottom as usual but an additional tab on the buckle must also be pressed before the buckle slides open.
 The tab is small and lies flush (so it's not obvious and you can't feel it) which makes this manouver a little tricky even when you are holding the buckle properly in your hands.
 For your child, opening this buckle at their back up between their shoulder blades with their hands upside down when they can't see what they are doing should be a difficult feat indeed.

-These locking buckles will replace the locking carabiners that I have been using so successfully during the past 4 years.
-I have not been able to re-order my locking carabiners so an alternative had to be found.
-I'm thankful to one of my Facebook fans who told me about these locking buckles, I think they will do the job perfectly!
+These locking buckles will replace the locking carabiners that we had been using so successfully in the past.
+We were not able to re-order the locking carabiners so an alternative had to be found.
+We are sincerely grateful to one of our Facebook fans who told us about these locking buckles, they have proven themselves time and again and have been a fantastic addition to our line of Accessories.

 Locking buckle, double lock buckle